TRex22/dave-A-2048-AI/README.md

 TODO
 ----

-save all moves that have been calculated to viz later save initial game state open initial game state to use
+- save all moves that have been calculated to viz later
+- save initial game state
+- open initial game state to use
-Visulizer
+- Visulizer
-Compare two moves files so we can check two ais
+- Compare two moves files so we can check two ais
-Maybe make sonething that can run through a set of moves and check it makes sense? - probably not just watch the vid
+- Maybe make sonething that can run through a set of moves and check it makes sense? - probably not just - watch the vid
+- test runner
+- change string to int

 Gamemanager
 - ~~add stopping condition~~